KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/Handheld_Wiki/Steam_Deck.md

 ### Post-Installation Setup

-- No additional setup required, but make sure to read the [Installation Guide](/General/Installation_Guide/Installing_Bazzite_for_Steam_Deck.md).
+- No additional setup required, but the Bazzite Portal will appear in Desktop Mode at startup for additional software if desired.

+### Why Bazzite over SteamOS?

+Both SteamOS and Bazzite use Steam Gaming Mode and share packages between each other, but what about differences under the hood?
+Bazzite should have most of the functionality from SteamOS with Steam Gaming Mode working as intended.

+- It should function nearly identical to SteamOS.
+  - The Quick Access Menu (QAM) which is accessed with the <kbd>...</kbd> button on Steam Deck is functional for TDP, framerate limiting, scaling, etc. like on SteamOS.
+  - The same popular third-party software like [Decky Loader](https://decky.xyz/), [Emudeck](https://www.emudeck.com/), [RetroDeck](https://retrodeck.net/), etc. should install and function properly.
-- It should function nearly identical to SteamOS with the benefits of [Fedora Atomic Desktop](https://fedoraproject.org/atomic-desktops/):
+- Reaping the benefits of [Fedora Atomic Desktop](https://fedoraproject.org/atomic-desktops/):
   - Layer Fedora packages to the image without losing them between updates/reboots.
+  - Roll back system updates from the last 90 days.
+  - Alternate desktop environments available.
+- Bazzite includes newer versions of base packages than SteamOS which means Bazzite is always ahead of SteamOS in terms of Steam Gaming Mode and Desktop Mode features.
   - Newer package upgrades including the Linux kernel and drivers.
-  - Alternate desktop environments available.
   - Regressions may occur since this Bazzite upgrades base packages faster than SteamOS.

-## SteamOS and Bazzite Comparison

-Both run Steam Gaming Mode and share packages, but what about under the hood?
-Bazzite should have most of the functionality from SteamOS with Steam Gaming Mode working as intended.

-Bazzite Steam Deck images include the latest Gamescope and packages, which means we are always ahead of SteamOS in terms of Steam Gaming Mode and Desktop Mode features.
-The Quick Access Menu (accessed with the <kbd>...</kbd> button on Steam Deck) is functional for TDP, framerate limiting, scaling, etc.  Third-party software like [Decky Loader](https://decky.xyz/), [Emudeck](https://www.emudeck.com/), [RetroDeck](https://retrodeck.net/), etc. should install and function properly.

->If you want to see a more in-depth comparison, see [here](/General/SteamOS_Comparison.md)
+>If you want to see a more in-depth comparison, read our [SteamOS comparison guide](/General/SteamOS_Comparison.md).

 ### Does the Steam Deck image receive BIOS updates like SteamOS?